Tools

 A cookware set offers a few advantages over buying pieces a la carte: one, because they typically consist of a curated selection of pieces in different sizes, shapes, and materials, they can streamline the shopping process by removing the guesswork involved with building your collection.
 Two, they often come at a generous discount, so you can save money per piece.

 Of course, not all cookware sets are created equally.
-Here’s how to make sure you’re buying the best set for your needs—and not just the one that looks the coolest.
+Here’s how to make sure you’re buying the best set for your needs—and not just the most aesthetically pleasing one.

 What Types of Cookware Sets are Available?